Ahmedzaid16/MedetationApp/README.md

 # Meditation App UI

 A modern meditation app UI built with Jetpack Compose.
-This project demonstrates the implementation of a clean and calming user interface for a meditation application using Material Design 3 components and custom animations.
+This project is an implementation of a meditation app UI tutorial by [Philipp Lackner](https://www.youtube.com/watch?v=g5-wzZUnIbQ), based on a design from [Dribbble](https://dribbble.com/shots/15822493-Meditation-Mobile-App).

 <p align="center">
   <img src="screenshots/app_screenshot.png" width="300" alt="Meditation App Screenshot">
 </p>

+## About This Project

+This is a learning project that recreates a meditation app UI using Jetpack Compose.
+The implementation follows Philipp Lackner's tutorial, which demonstrates modern Android UI development practices.

 ## Features